 Screening as a Unified Theory of Delinquency, Renegotiation, and Bankruptcy

 We propose a parsimonious model with adverse selection where delinquency, renegotiation, and bankruptcy all occur in equilibrium as a result of a simple screening mechanism.
-A borrower has private information about her cost of bankruptcy, and a lender may use random contracts to screen different types of borrowers.
-In equilibrium, some borrowers choose not to repay, and thus become delinquent.
+A borrower has private information about her endowment, and a lender uses random contracts to screen different types of borrowers.
+In equilibrium, some borrowers choose not to repay and thus become delinquent.
 The lender renegotiates with some delinquent borrowers.
 In the absence of renegotiation, delinquency leads to bankruptcy.
-We apply the model to analyze effects of a government intervention in debt restructuring.
-We show that a mortgage modification program aimed at limiting foreclosures that fails to take into account private debt restructuring may have the opposite effect from the one intended.
+Applied to mortgage restructuring, our mechanism generates amplification of house‐price shocks through foreclosure spillovers.
+We also show that government intervention aimed at limiting foreclosures may have unintended consequences.

 Suggested Citation: Suggested Citation